OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 * Lower cost (often with a free level)
 * Quick and easy to set up
-* You don’t have to change your existing website host
+* You don't have to change your existing website host
 * You can change or quit the service at any time

 ### Cons: